spatie/laravel-medialibrary/docs/converting-images/defining-conversions.md

               ->border(10, 'black', Manipulations::BORDER_OVERLAY);

         $this->addMediaConversion('thumb-cropped')
-            ->crop('crop-center', 400, 400); // Trim or crop the image to the center for sepecified width and height.
+            ->crop('crop-center', 400, 400); // Trim or crop the image to the center for specified width and height.
     }
 ```